- About Us

 While the FCPA cannot support a private cause of action, a violation of the act is often part of a private lawsuit brought under other laws such as the Racketeer Influenced and Corrupt Organizations (“RICO”) Act.

-Learn about Brady & Associates' Kansas City whistleblower attorneys and how we help employees and others throughout the U.S. report illegal activity.
+Learn about Brady & Associates' Kansas City whistleblower attorneys and how we help employees and others throughout the U.S. report illegal activity, including under the Foreign Corrupt Practices Act.
+Based in Overland Park, Kansas, we help clients in Kansas, Missouri, and elsewhere.